-- 54. BROOKDALE's policy and practice of understaffing extends to housekeeping and laundry services.
+52. BROOKDALE's policy and practice of understaffing extends to housekeeping and laundry services.
 For example, on information and belief, BROOKDALE San Ramon currently only one housekeeper to clean approximately 80 rooms.
 As a result, the maintenance director must also clean rooms and consequently has less time to perform maintenance duties.
+Residents'

-Residents' rooms have been left in deplorable and often unsanitary conditions, including toilet seats and showers covered in feces and rooms which smell strongly of urine. - 55.
-BROOKDALE routinely fails to wash residents' personal belongings and bed linens.
+rooms have been left in deplorable and often unsanitary conditions, including toilet seats and showers covered in feces and rooms which smell strongly of urine.

+53. BROOKDALE routinely fails to wash residents' personal belongings and bed linens.
 Even when BROOKDALE's staff take these items for laundering, residents' clothes and linens are often lost, or they are given back other residents' clothing or linen instead of their own.
 Residents are left in dirty and malodorous clothing.
-For example, Loresia Vallette, the granddaughter of former BROOKDALE Hemet resident LAWRENCE QUINLAN observed that her grandfather's clothes were never washed, and that staff continued to dress him in the same pair of urine-stained pants.
+For example, the granddaughter of a resident at BROOKDALE Hemet observed that her grandfather's clothes were never washed, and that staff continued to dress him in the same pair of urine-stained pants.
 Some residents or their family members have despaired of waiting and begun to perform these services on their own, despite BROOKDALE's promise to provide them as part of their base rate.